 These concerns usually come from not knowing when furniture will arrive and how to plan daily life in the meantime.

-To clarify upfront: a delivery window is the full range of dates in which your shipment may arrive, and a spread date defines the earliest and latest allowable delivery days within that window.
-This guide explains the reason that these ranges exist, what truly affects them, and how families can plan with confidence instead of uncertainty.
+A delivery window is the full range of dates in which your shipment may arrive.
+In comparison and a spread date defines the earliest and latest allowable delivery days within that window.
+It is the contractual delivery range.
+It works much like airline arrival windows, where weather, traffic, and routing affect timing.
+The difference is that long distance moving adds loading order, rest regulations, and multi-state travel.

 Unlike local moves, long distance shipments are often combined loads, meaning one truck may carry multiple households along a planned route.
 Dispatch teams sequence pickups and deliveries based on geography, distance, and timing efficiency.